-Yields on 10-year government bonds (newly issued 10-year JGB) have been more or less flat; they are recently moving in the range of 0.40-0.45 percent (Chart 40).
+Yields on 10-year government bonds (newly issued 10-year JGB) have been declining somewhat, mainly as a reflection of the decline in U.S. long-term interest rates; they are recently moving at around 0.35 percent (Chart 44).

-Yield spreads between corporate bonds and government bonds have been more or less flat at low levels (Chart 41).
+Yield spreads between corporate bonds and government bonds have been more or less flat at low levels (Chart 45).